-Proposition bets by nature are relatively vague, in that there’s no universal definition, but they can best be described as wagers that are decided with no regard to the final score of a sporting event.
+Proposition bets, or prop bets, by nature are relatively vague, in that there’s no universal definition.
+But they can best be described as wagers that are decided with no regard to the final score of a sporting event.
 These are generally one-off “propositions” on the biggest games of the year, as well as on non-sporting events.
-Literally hundreds of different proposition bets are available for the Super Bowl, ranging from the length of the National Anthem and how many passing yards a particular quarterback racks up to how many times a particular coach or owner is shown on television.
-The amount of money a particular film grosses on opening weekend is also considered a proposition bet, as are the number of states a presidential candidate wins during the election and the first person to be voted off a television show.
+Hundreds of different prop bets are available for the Super Bowl, from how many passing yards a particular quarterback racks up to how many times any number of players touch the ball in the big game.

 In short, a universal definition among bettors isn’t really necessary.
 A bettor with a wager on an event may view it as a proposition bet, while another bettor with the exact bet may not, but it really doesn’t matter, as it’s the bet that is important here and the two will win or lose together, regardless of what they call it.